 Dungeons & Dragons, naturally, has a panoply of them.
 The most common kinds are divided into good and evil by color; the metallic dragons are good, and the chromatic (red/blue/green/white/etc.) dragons are evil.
 There are also many weirder kinds, such as fairy dragons, gem dragons, planar dragons, and the extremely rare and powerful "epic" dragons.
 And, of course, some of these can not only shapeshift into humans, but breed with humans whilst transformed, giving us half-dragons.
 There's also the dragon type, which features creatures with draconic traits that don't quite measure up to "true" dragons.
-And then there's the Eastern dragons...
+And then there are the Eastern dragons...
 Let's just say that there's a reason that dragons get title billing second only to "Dungeons".
 An editor of Dragon MagazineLampshaded this trope waaaaay back in issue #52, writing that "There are as many varieties of dragon as there are people to think them up".

 Dragons are also powerful spellcasters in D&D, to the extent where many "spontaneous" arcane casters—that is, those who don't have to study or prepare spells—are said to be descended from dragons, as dragon blood can influence a line for a thousand generations.
 Interestingly, D&D dragons in general seem to combine features of Eastern and Western dragons.
 Gold dragons have been looking Eastern since 1st edition AD&D at least, possibly earlier.